wp-plugins/contact-form-maker/readme.txt

 2.1  On the left menu select Contact Form> Manager.

-2.2  In the upper left corner click on the “Add a form” button.
+2.2  In the upper left corner click on the "Add a form" button.

 2.3   On the top of the page you can find several buttons: